ummahafsahimi/ummahafsahimi/README.md

 # This is Himi — DevOps & Geospatial Engineer

 I design elegant, scalable infrastructure and build automation that removes friction from engineering teams.
-My background blends **DevOps, Cloud, CI/CD, Linux, Python automation, and advanced SAR/InSAR analytics** — a mix that lets me solve problems from both a systems and data perspective.
+My background blends **DevOps, Cloud, CI/CD, Kubernetes, IaC, Linux, Python automation, and advanced SAR/InSAR analytics** — a mix that lets me solve problems from both a systems and data perspective.

 I love creating clean pipelines, intuitive workflows, and infrastructure that feels effortless.